hezedu/hotstart/README.md

   tpl: 'jade',  //tpl engine cache.
 EJS jade only supports .
 }, app));

-//if you used executable's express to create your app.you only set: app.use(hotstart({dir:__dirname, tpl:'jade'},app);
+//Simple conf.if you used executable's express to create your app.you only set: app.use(hotstart({dir:__dirname, tpl:'jade'},app);
 ```